pucardotorg/dristi_experiments/Transcription/README.md

 # Real-Time Transcription Service

 ## Problem Statement
-All judges have typist assistants who help them type out orders, judgements and frame witness depositions.
-The judge dictates the orders/judgements/depositions to the typist who then manually types the contents, proofreads them, makes corrections and then sends it back to the judge for signing.
-The objective of the PoC is to enable speech to text transcription so that the manual effort of typing the orders and judgements can be saved.
+All judges have typist assistants who help them type out orders, judgments, and frame witness depositions.
+The judge dictates the orders, judgments, and depositions to the typist, who then manually types the contents, proofreads them, makes corrections, and then sends it back to the judge for signing.
+The objective of the PoC is to enable speech-to-text transcription so that the manual effort of typing the orders and judgments can be saved.

 [Detailed Problem Statement Document](https://docs.google.com/document/d/18cPXS3v0DVsTyRsxc-GNYWkmMqV3qqYeKEa8Adki1lM)